by Ankit Chadha | Sep 19, 2022

 Full Blood Count The full blood count is one of the most important common tests the clinicians use.
 Whilst there are many variables and values that this includes, as a junior doctor, you will mostly be focussing on 3.
 Haemoglobin This is the functional molecule of... by Ankit Chadha | Sep 18, 2022

-Base Excess This is a value given to you on the ABG.
-Base excess = amount of strong acid that must be added to each litre of fully oxygenated blood to return the pH to 7.40 at a temperature of 37°C and a pCO2 of 40 mmHg (2).
-Whilst P(CO2) defines the...
+Base Excess The base excess is the amount of strong acid that must be added to each litre of fully oxygenated blood to return the pH to 7.40 at a temperature of 37°C and a pCO2 of 40 mmHg.
+Whilst P(CO2) defines the respiratory component, the base excess tells...